What is Amyotrophic Lateral Sclerosis?

 The exact cause of ALS, which is a disease affecting nerve cells in the brain and spinal cord, isn’t known yet.
 However, scientists have some ideas about what might be going wrong inside the body to cause ALS.
 These include:

 • Abnormal RNA Processing: RNA helps carry instructions from our DNA to make proteins.
-If something goes wrong in this process, it can cause problems in the cells.
+If something goes wrong in this process, it can cause cell problems.

-• Disorders of Protein Quality Control: Our cells have a system for making sure proteins are correctly made and folded.
+• Disorders of Protein Quality Control: Our cells have a system for ensuring proteins are correctly made and folded.
 If this system fails, it can lead to diseases like ALS.

 • Excitotoxicity: This is when nerve cells get damaged or die because they are overstimulated by chemicals in the brain.